My Quotes: A New Revenue Source for a Lab Supply Marketplace

 Quoted orders made up a large chunk of the company’s revenue, but had challenges making a profit.
 They were handled by legacy processes that relied on PDFs, emailing, and a lot of manual labor.
 This service didn’t track, measure, or monetize while producing a slow, painful customer experience.

-Hypothesis: If we could create a way to order quotes on our platform that brought the advantages of a marketplace, order centralization, approval flow, and accounting efficiencies, we would be able to:
+Hypothesis: A better quotes experience with the advantages of a marketplace, order centralization, an approval flow, and accounting efficiencies would:

 1. Monetize quote transactions on our platform — grow our GMV (Gross Merchandise Value) by 25% with a commensurate increase in revenue.